 Participates satisfactorily in specialized family violence activities according to a service plan developed by a person trained in family violence (#9);

-Has an open child welfare case with a state or tribal government and this is the first time the adult recipient/ineligible parent has had any child in dependency (#10);
+Has an open child welfare case with a state or tribal government and this is the first time the adult recipient has had any child in dependency (#10);

 Works 32 hours or more per week in an unsubsidized job (#11).
 Use the ACES calculated number of hours for self-employment unless the person chooses to provide alternative proof from a credible, knowledgeable, reliable source to confirm self-employment hours (see WAC 388-490-0005).
 Please note this alternative proof doesn't affect how we determine actual hours of participation or whether we allow the adult recipient to engage in full-time employment as described in the WorkFirst Handbook 8.2, Self-employment;

-Is 65 years old, or older, blind as defined by the Social Security Administration or likely disabled as defined under chapter 388-449 WAC (#5).
+Is 65 years old, or older, or blind as defined by the Social Security Administration or likely disabled as defined under chapter 388-449 WAC (#5).

 Was on TANF assistance during specific months of High Unemployment.
 The applicant or participant may qualify for this reason if they don't qualify for any other time limit extension criteria and received TANF during a month on or after March 1, 2020, when the Washington State unemployment rate (provided by ESD) was at 7% or above.
 The extension is equal to the number of months they received TANF on or after March 1, 2020, when the Washington state employment security department's unemployment rate (provided by ESD) was at 7% or above (#16.)

-Base the determinations for time limit extensions on whether the adult recipient/ineligible parent meets the criteria for an extension.
+Base the determinations for time limit extensions on whether the adult recipient meets the criteria for an extension.
 See the Time Limit Hardship Extensions chart for more details about the extension categories, criteria, required documentation, participation requirements and review cycle.

 Note: The homeless TLE extension category is open for 6 months in duration.
-The TLE must not be updated before the 6 month duration expires, unless the recipient/ineligible parent stops participating as required to obtain stable housing.
+The TLE must not be updated before the 6 month duration expires, unless the recipient stops participating as required to obtain stable housing.

 Homeless TLE examples:

 1. Rita was approved for a 6-month TLE due to experiencing homelessness.
-She participated with her local coordinated entry and obtained housing three months into her TLE.
+She participated with her local coordinated entry provider and obtained housing three months into her TLE.
 Rita reported to her WFPS she established housing at the third month.
-Her WFPS let her know she had three months remaining left in her extension, and at month 6, unless she meets another hardship TLE category, her grant will close.
+Her WFPS let her know she had three months remaining in her extension.
+At month 6, unless she meets another TLE category, her grant will close.

 2. Steven was approved for a TLE due to experiencing homelessness.
 At month 6, Steven was still unable to find housing.
-He met with his WFPS, completed a new time limit extension review.
-He was engaging in activities to locate stable housing and met the homeless TLE for an additional 6 months.
-A new IRP was developed with his WFPS to continue to participate in activities to secure stable housing.
+He met with his WFPS and completed a new TLE review, where it was determined he had engaged in activities to work towards locating stable housing.
+Due to meeting the homeless TLE requirements, he now qualifies for an additional 6 months.
+A new IRP was developed with his WFPS, which requires Steven to continue to participate in activities to secure stable housing.

-Note: An adult recipient/ineligible parent may qualify for more than one time limit extension at a time.
-WFPS/WFSSS reviews the case and marks all extensions that apply to the adult recipient/ineligible parent in the eJAS time limit tool and eJAS will use the extension with the longest duration to extend TANF/SFA. eJAS uses any other approved extension if an adult recipient/ineligible parent no longer qualifies for the longest duration time limit extension.
+Note: An adult recipient may qualify for more than one time limit extension at a time.
+WFPS/WFSSS reviews the case and marks all extensions that apply to the adult recipient in the eJAS time limit tool. eJAS will use the extension with the longest duration to extend TANF/SFA. eJAS uses any other approved extension if an adult recipient no longer qualifies for the longest duration time limit extension.

 Homeless TLE examples for households who are homeless or caring for a homeless child as defined by the McKinney-Vento Act: